Affordable Housing in New York

 Featured housing complexes include: Amalgamated Cooperative Apartments • Amsterdam Houses • Bell Park Gardens • Boulevard Gardens • Co-op City • East River Houses • Eastwood • Harlem River Houses • Hughes House • Jacob Riis Houses • Johnson Houses • Marcus Garvey Village • Melrose Commons • Nehemiah Houses • Paul Laurence Dunbar Apartments • Penn South • Queensbridge Houses • Queensview • Ravenswood Houses • Riverbend Houses • Rochdale Village • Schomburg Plaza • Starrett City • Stuyvesant Town • Sunnyside Gardens • Twin Parks • Via Verde • West Side Urban Renewal Area • West Village Houses • Williamsburg Houses

-Nicholas Dagen Bloom is associate professor of social science and director of the Urban Administration program at New York Institute of Technology.
+Nicholas Dagen Bloom is professor of urban policy and planning at Hunter College, City University of New York.
 His books include Public Housing That Worked: New York in the Twentieth Century.
 Matthew Gordon Lasner is associate professor of urban studies and planning at Hunter College, City University of New York.
 He is the author of High Life: Condo Living in the Suburban Century.